samrobbins85/se-docs/pdfdocs/docs/Installation/frontEnd.rst

 started with the command ``npm install`` followed by ``npm start``, you will then be taken to a browser window with the application loaded.

+Note that the frontend and backend should be run in separate terminal windows.

 Deployment
 ~~~~~~~~~~~~~~